coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 I am serious, however, to continue my studies in pursuit of my vocation.
 While I am grateful for learning to manage multiple projects and work with collaborators, I find myself constrained in social service agencies as an end-user of inefficient systems, and bound to idiosyncratic best practices.
 To sharpen the saw, I have enrolled part-time in continuing education through the University of Idaho's Engineering Outreach program.
 I will complete courses in Probabilty, Differential Equations, and Numerical Methods by May 2018.
 Independently, I am learning to chew on data with UNIX tools and to write interactive expositions with Juptyer notebooks.

 Though I am open to a wide variety of research in applied math, my experience with messy data sets and my appetite for topology leads naturally into topological data analysis.
-I would be enthusiastic to collaborate with Professors Meiss (APPM), Bradley (CSCI) and Agnes (MATH).
+I would be enthusiastic to collaborate with Professors Meiss (APPM), Bradley (CSCI) and Beaudry (MATH).
 I see fruitful application of TDA in signal processing and network analysis; I am also curious to research the shape of data in material science and to understand contaminant dispersion in watersheds.
 Upon obtaining a PhD, I imagine myself working in a research laboratory in the Western United States.

 ## Teaching